 Check Deal Price »Lifetime Quality Cookware

-What Is the Secret to a Perfect Beef Stew?
+What Is the Secret to a Good Beef Stew?

-Take the time to brown the flour too.
-Cooking it in the pan drippings until it turns a rich brown colour adds a nutty, toasted depth to the gravy that plain flour cannot match.
-This is a classic Delia technique that makes a real difference.
+- Brown the flour too: Cooking the flour in the pan drippings until it turns a rich brown colour adds a nutty, toasted depth to the gravy.
+Skipping this step or using raw flour will give you a pale, flat-tasting sauce.

-Low and slow is non-negotiable.
-Cooking the stew at 150°C for 3 hours is what breaks down the tough connective tissue in the chuck steak, leaving it tender enough to cut with a spoon.
-If you can, use traditional beef dripping rather than oil it adds an unmatched savoury depth that complements the meat perfectly.
+- Low and slow is non-negotiable: Cooking the stew at 150°C for 3 hours is what breaks down the tough connective tissue in the chuck steak.
+Rushing this at a higher temperature will leave the meat chewy.

 What Should You Serve on the Side?

 This stew is a complete meal on its own, especially with the suet dumplings.
-If you want something extra, creamy mashed potatoes are the classic partner for soaking up the rich gravy, or thick slices of crusty bread for dipping.
+If you want something extra, creamy mashed potatoes are the classic partner for soaking up the gravy.
+Thick slices of crusty bread for dipping work just as well.

 A simple side of steamed green beans, buttered peas, or braised savoy cabbage adds a bit of colour and freshness to the plate.
 For a heartier spread, Delia’s dauphinoise potatoes make an indulgent side that goes beautifully with any stew.